 Notifications are sent to the registered user by means of e-mail (IM_NOTIFICATION) to the e-mail address defined at registration, informing the user when new information is available.
 Distinct notifications will be sent to each Customs system subscriber.

-Downloading from CS/MIS
+Downloading from CS/MIS2

-In order to download an Information Exchange from CS/MIS a user first needs to request the download through the GUI, which will generate an IM_INITIATE_DOWNL message.
+In order to download an Information Exchange from CS/MIS2 a user first needs to request the download through the GUI, which will generate an IM_INITIATE_DOWNL message.
 This message contains details of the actual information requested.

-The CS/MIS application replies by means of an IM_RESULT message.
+The CS/MIS2 application replies by means of an IM_RESULT message.
 This message contains the URI where the requested information can be downloaded.
 The download then needs to be initiated by means of an IM_GET_FILE message.
 This triggers a “get” from the URI defined beforehand.